rafadc/cash_register/README.md

 You can run the application with `make run` or `bundle exec ruby src/ui/cli.rb`.

+The products and discounts are configured in the [config file](src/configuration.yml).

 You will be shown the initial screen

 ![Initial screen](docs/initialscreen.png)